 The mug wrap size is the same size as the Cricut Infusible Ink Joy or Mug wrap sheets.
 They’re cut down to the perfect size for mug making or coasters, but could also be used on other projects.
 They also are the perfect size for the Cricut Joy mat.

-The full size sheets are also the same size as the Cricut Infusible Ink sheets and great for small or big projects.
+The full-size sheets are also the same size as the Cricut Infusible Ink sheets and are great for small or big projects.

-What Colors do the Specut Transfers Ink Sheets Come in?
+What Colors do the XINPOCUT Specut Transfers Ink Sheets Come in?